KooTseKain/UCI_HAR/README.md

 Getting and Cleaning Data Assignment

 Step 1
-- set working directory where the unzip files (test and training data sets are)
+- Set working directory where the unzip files (test and training data sets are)
 - Merges the training and the test sets to create one data set.

 Step 2